digices-llc/react-bootstrap-starter-template/README.md

 _Twitter Bootstrap Starter Template as a React App_

-After cloning the repo, `cd react-bootstrap-starter-template`
+After cloning the repo, `cd react-bootstrap-starter-template` _(or whatever you've named your clone)._

 Run `npm install`.